FranckPrts/git-papers/journal.md

-##Franck learns version control
+% Franck learns version control

 _By: Franck_

+# Intro
-Intro: I am learning, that's nice [Learn_1-- that's a reference pointing to the reference.txt file in common-git].
+I am learning, that's nice [Learn_1-- that's a reference pointing to the reference.txt file in common-git].

 And now; i'm making ref 2 [REF 2].